MohamedAtef721/MohamedAtef721/README.md

 ---

 ## 🌟 About Me
-I am a **Junior Data Analyst** with a solid foundation in **Python, SQL, and Statistics**, passionate about turning complex datasets into actionable insights.
+I am a **Junior Data Analyst** with a strong foundation in **Python, SQL, and Statistics**, passionate about turning complex datasets into actionable insights.
 Currently advancing my skills with **IBM DEPI Program**, focusing on **data analysis, machine learning, and visualization** through practical projects and real-world case studies.

 ---